Bardo, False Chronicle of a Handful of Truths

-Bardo premiered at the 79th Venice International Film Festival in competition for the Golden Lion on September 1, 2022, and was released in theaters on November 18, 2022, then streamed on Netflix on December 16, 2022.
-The film received mixed reviews from critics, who praised the performances, cinematography, and direction, but criticized the writing and runtime.
-It received a nomination for Best Cinematography at the 95th Academy Awards.
+Bardo premiered on September 1, 2022 at the 79th Venice International Film Festival in competition for the Golden Lion.
+It was released in theaters on November 18, 2022, then streamed on Netflix on December 16, 2022.
+The film received polarized reviews from critics, who praised the performances, cinematography, and direction, but were divided on its writing and runtime.
+It was selected as the Mexican entry for the Best International Feature Film at the 95th Academy Awards, making the shortlist of fifteen films, but was not nominated.
+It received an Academy Award nomination for Best Cinematography.

 Plot

 Silverio Gama is a Mexican journalist turned documentary filmmaker living in Los Angeles with his wife, Lucía, and teenage son, Lorenzo.
 His work has become increasingly personal and subjective as he has grown older; his latest film, False Chronicle of a Handful of Truths, is a work of docufiction with autobiographical elements.
 Silverio and Lucía are happy together, but they are haunted by the death of their first son, Mateo, a day after his birth.
 The two keep Mateo's ashes and feel unable to move on from his loss.
 Silverio experiences much of his day-to-day life in surreal fashion, with dreams, memories, and fantasies playing out alongside his activities.
-When he meets America's ambassador to Mexico at Chapultepec Castle, for instance, he envisions the events of the 1847 Battle of Chapultepec and the suicides of the Niños Héroes around him.
+When he meets the US ambassador to Mexico at Chapultepec Castle, for instance, he envisions the events of the 1847 Battle of Chapultepec and the suicides of the Niños Héroes around him.

 Silverio learns that he will be the first Latin American to receive a prestigious American award for journalism.
 He speculates that he is only receiving the award to ease tensions between the United States and Mexico (inflamed by negative perceptions of U.S.–Mexico migration as well as Amazon's attempts to purchase the Mexican state of Baja California), but nevertheless tries to deal with a wave of media scrutiny in his home country.
 He cancels an interview on a popular talk show at the last minute, reminisces about his time as a husband and father, and tries to strike a balance between attacking the problems he sees with the Mexican state and defending its people from stereotypes.
 Secretly, he feels guilty over emigrating to the U.S. when so many other Mexicans cannot leave.